 Do you use a PIN?
-A few weeks ago, Tarah Wheeler, Senior Director of Data Trust, Threat and Vulnerability Management at Splunk, he published on Twitter a list of the most common PIN codes that users use for the protection of smartphones their credit/debit card(s).
+A few weeks ago, Tarah Wheeler, Senior Director of Data Trust, Threat and Vulnerability Management at Splunk, he published on Twitter a list of the most common PINs that users use to protect their smartphones or credit / debit cards.

-Wheeler claims that 26% of all phones could break (to open) with the first 20 PIN lock codes.
+Wheeler claims that 26% of all phones could be broken (unlocked) with the first 20 PINs.
 Let's look at the list published by the researcher:

 - 1234